Editorial – Week Four: Creating work in good company

 Beautiful Blue by Gold Akbani, is like a prayer, a loop, a chant, a trance-like vision on remembering, renewal, desire and our truths.

 And finally, in Nish Kumar in Trouserless Conversation, Kumar engages in an illuminating and insightful set of interviews with Sanjeev Bhaskar (Goodness Gracious Me), Desiree Burch (Too Hot to Handle) and Rose Matafeo (Horndog).
-Kumar and his interviewees, directed by Diva Mukherji and Jessica Brough, speak on craft and their personal journeys in conversation which is as intimate as it is humorous.
+Kumar and his interviewees, directed by Diva Mukherji and Jess Brough, speak on craft and their personal journeys in conversation which is as intimate as it is humorous.

 Every piece in Week 4 wrangles with freedom of a kind, every piece is tussling with a truth.
 Every piece is imagining a future now, in their visualisation or critique.
 Every piece had a frame which stopped me, showed me the way I see the world, showed me myself.
 And even if these were not experiences that I knew of, then they were things I could feel.